The Next Phase of Opportunity Zones (OZ 2.0)

 At the 5-year anniversary investors receive a 10% basis step-up on their original taxable gain (i.e. a gain of $100 is reduced to a gain of $90 when the deferred tax comes due).

-There are additional incentives for rural OZ investments: 30% step-up, lower substantial improvement threshold.
+- There are additional incentives for rural OZ investments: 30% step-up and lower substantial improvement threshold.

 Eliminate

-Investment in the QOZ Fund becomes completely free of capital gains tax after 10 years, as the basis is increased to match current Fair Market Value.
+Investment in the QOFs becomes completely free of capital gains and depreciation recapture after 10 years, as the basis is increased to match current Fair Market Value.

 Among other qualifications, assets in the QOZ Fund must be: